chassisml/chassis/docs/docs/help.md

 # Help

-Join our `#chassis` Slack channel on the [MLOps.community Slack](https://go.mlops.community/slack) and we'll gladly try to help you!
+Join our `#chassis-model-builder` Slack channel on the [MLOps.community Slack](https://go.mlops.community/slack) and we'll gladly try to help you!